 Standard economic principles indicate that hours worked per adult should be relatively stable in a well-functioning market economy.
 These data are largely consistent with this view.
-The average annual hours worked per adult per year in these data is about 1,360 hours, with a standard deviation of just 76 hours per adult per year, which is about six percent of the mean.
+The average annual hours worked per adult per year in these data are about 1,360, with a standard deviation of just seventy-six hours per adult per year, which is about 6 percent of the mean.

-The stability of U.S. hours worked per adult is associated with enormous employment growth.
-Figure 2 shows the number of full-time equivalent U.S. employees since 1960.
-These data, which are constructed by the Bureau of Labor Statistics, highlight the dynamism of the U.S. economy.
+The stability of US hours worked per adult is associated with enormous employment growth.
+Figure 2 shows the number of full-time equivalent US employees between 1960 and 2019.
+These data, which are constructed by the Bureau of Labor Statistics, highlight the dynamism of the American economy.
 Full-time employment grew smoothly from about 56.5 million full-time equivalent workers in 1960 to about 127.5 million in 2018.
 This is a gain of about 142 percent.